Denis Marshall (footballer): Western Australia

+Victoria

+Controversially recruited to Victorian side Geelong in 1964, he was eventually cleared, and was an immediate success — making his debut (kicking one of Geelong's six goals) against Footscray on 6 June 1964.

-When recruited to Victorian side Geelong in 1964 he burst on to the League scene as a readymade star.
-Marshall's stay in Victoria would be brief.
-He played just 85 games from 1964 to 1968 but won the Cats' best-and-fairest in 1966 and was second in the Brownlow Medal in 1968 before returning to Perth at the age of 27.
+Marshall's stay in Victoria was brief, playing just 84 games over five seasons (1964 to 1968).
+He won Geelong's best-and-fairest in 1966, and was second in the Brownlow Medal in 1968 before returning to Perth at the age of 27.

+Interstate football

+He represented his State in that first year.
+He went on to represent Western Australia 14 times during his career — and represented Victoria a further eight times in interstate matches.

 He was selected in the All-Australian Team following the 1966 Hobart Carnival.